NelsonDaniel/Cpp-System-Monitor/README.md

 # CppND-System-Monitor

 This is my implementation of a system monitor.
-The starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+The starter code for this project is from the System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 ![System Monitor](images/monitor.png)